Finished Construction Photos (Interior)

-The new residence will be located at the northeast edge of campus, just west of Avery House and south of Del Mar Boulevard.
-This spot was selected following several site analyses of various spots on campus.
+The new residence is located at the northeast edge of campus, just west of Avery House and south of Del Mar Boulevard.

 95,000 square feet and two to three stories tall, with a 35-foot setback from Del Mar Blvd.

-Bechtel is divided into six distinct but interconnected structures that are arranged to promote interactions.
-There will be one large interior courtyard within the perimeter of the building as well as landscaped areas surrounding it.
+Bechtel Residence is divided into six distinct but interconnected structures that are arranged to promote interactions.
+There is one large interior courtyard within the perimeter of the building as well as landscaped areas surrounding it.

-The building will align with Avery House along its southern face, be located near the Avery House service drive on the east, and closely align with the west side of Moore Lab on the west.
-Forming a complete loop, it will be three stories tall on its north and east sides and two stories tall on its west and south sides.
-A dining hall will be located at the southeast corner of the building.
+The building aligns with Avery House along its southern face, is located near the Avery House service drive on the east, and closely aligns with the west side of Moore Lab on the west.
+Forming a complete loop, it is three stories tall on its north and east sides and two stories tall on its west and south sides.
+A dining hall is located at the southeast corner of the building.

 16 single-student bedrooms